 4. He’s the official cook but she tosses up the occasional delicacies

-Apparently Banerjee has 200 recipes at his fingertips, some mouthwatering Bengali ones too picked up from his mother.
-He does the daily cooking at home while she is the hands-on mom to their two kids aged 7 and 5.
+Apparently, Nobel Prize winner Abhijit Banerjee has hundreds of recipes at his fingertips, including some mouthwatering Bengali ones too, picked up from his mother.
+He does the daily cooking at home while she is the hands-on mom to their two kids, aged 7 and 9.

 5. Their differences are their strength

-Duflo and Banerjee come from starkly different backgrounds.
-She is French and he is an Indian.
-Theirs is also an age-gap marriage where Esther is 46, making her one of the youngest Nobel Laureates, and Abhijit is 58.
+These Nobel Prize winners come from starkly different backgrounds.
+She is French and he is Indian.
+The Esther Duflo and Abhijit Banerjee love story also portrays an age-gap where Esther is 46, making her one of the youngest Nobel Laureates, and Abhijit is 58.

-She did her PhD under him and that’s when Cupid struck.
+She did her Ph.D. under him and that’s when Cupid struck.
 She joined him in his work after building up her own credentials.
-Both the husband and the wife have CVs that run into pages and pages.
+Both Esther Duflo and Abhijit Banerjee have CVs that run into pages and pages.

 At home though, the parents are not allowed to talk economics by the kids.
 They can only whisper a bit in the kitchen if some urgent thing comes up.

-They say that their marriage is like anybody else’s.
+They used to say that the Abhijit Banerjee and Esther Duflo marriage is like anybody else’s.
 But now probably it isn’t.
-You won’t find two Nobel Laureates staying under the same roof in many homes.
+You won’t often find two Nobel Laureates staying under the same roof in many homes.
 Would you?